jannikbuschke/formik-antd/README.md

 ## TypeScript

-Types for the components are included.
+Types are included.

+## Typechecking limitations
 Form values currently cannot be typechecked (at least to my knowledge).
 For example the following ideally would give a compile error:

 ```